flutter/website/src/get-started/test-drive/index.md

 toc: false
 ---

+This page describes the following procedures:

+1. How to create a new Flutter app from templates.
+1. How to run the created Flutter app.
-This page describes how to create a new Flutter app from templates, run it, and experience "hot reload" after you make changes to the app.
+1. How to use "hot reload" after you make changes to the app.

+Details for these procedures vary according to the IDE you use.

+The first two options listed rely on the Flutter plugin for the respective IDE.
+Flutter supports language plugins for Visual Studio Code, Android Studio, and IntelliJ IDEA Community, Educational, and Ultimate editions.

+The third option explains how to use an IDE of your choice and the terminal to run the procedures.

-Select your development tool of choice for writing, building, and running Flutter apps.
+Select your development tool of choice for Flutter apps.

 {% comment %} Nav tabs {% endcomment -%}
 <ul class="nav nav-tabs" id="editor-setup" role="tablist">